Emotional abuse victims find few resources available regarding sexual intimacy with an abusive, unfaithful partner.

 - Consent is an enthusiastic yes, if you are not giving an enthusiastic yes, you are not giving consent and are being raped

 - The most common response in a rape situation is “freeze”; if you are not fighting your partner when he is having sex with you, you are still being raped if you have not given an enthusiastic yes.
 Married women have a right to give consent or not give consent to sex

 - Biblically, legally, and ethically, your body is your own.
 For any man to claim the Bible as a reason to rape you, is an insidious form of spiritual abuse, and you need to seek safety right away

 BTR.ORG Supports Victims of Emotional Abuse and Sexual Abuse

 It is a tragic truth that many women who have been emotionally abused have also been sexually abused by their partners.
 It takes time and emotional energy to dig through the painful realities of the abusive relationship to understand and accept what has happened.

 You are not alone: courageous women all over the world understand what you are going through.
-Join the Betrayal Trauma Support Group today and find community, validation, and support as you begin your journey to healing.
+Attend a BTR.ORG Group Session today and find community, validation, and support as you begin your journey to healing.